anksank/spring-framework/README.md

 ### Combining best of both worlds

 - Using `@Configuration` annotation is recommended.
 Using this we can build Java based configuration classes where we can centralize most of our annotation configuration.
 Also provides the type safety

+## Autowiring Beans

+Changes to make use of Autowiring -
+- Add a namespace `context` in the beans.xml and use it like shown in branch 001-XML-Based-Config branch of this repo.
+- Remove `CommonAnnotationBeanPostProcessor` from the beans definition and also remove the setter based injection from game bean.
+- Add Autowired annotation for the declaration of `NumberGenerator` object